JaredMaione/CorsiGame/README.md

 ![image](https://user-images.githubusercontent.com/50966543/136835404-fb4c326e-e1cb-41fc-bca1-f84ca90f42ed.png)

 ## Dependencies
-This application uses JavaFX for its user interface
+This project uses JavaFX for its user interface.
+It has been updated to use Maven to make it easier to build and manage the application